prajun7/study-spotz/README.md

 **Project Title:** StudySpotz
 StudySpotz is a collaborative portal where the users can work on a project collaboratively by creating groups which includes video calling, file uploads, events and to do list features.

+I reuploaded the files into my GitHub as our original files were in University's GitLab and were private.

 **Prerequisites:**
 Download and Install latest version of Anaconda and Python